Grafton Public Library

 5. Harvest seeds from successful flowers and produce and thoroughly air dry them.

-6. Place harvested in the envelopes provided, label and return to the Seed Library so others can grow them next year (optional).
+6. Label and return to the Seed Library so others can grow them next year (optional).

-For information on gardening, please visit the 635 section of the nonfiction collection or check out the Gale Database Collection on Gardening & Horticulture for articles and ebooks.
+For gardening information, please visit the 635 section of the nonfiction collection or check out the Gale Database Collection on Gardening & Horticulture for articles and ebooks.

 Donating Organizations